kabisa/terraform-datadog-kubernetes/README.md

 Steps:
    - Install [pre-commit](http://pre-commit.com/).
 E.g. `brew install pre-commit`.
    - Run `pre-commit install` in this repo.
-(Every time you clone a repo with pre-commit enabled you will need to run the pre-commit install command)
+(Every time you cloud a repo with pre-commit enabled you will need to run the pre-commit install command)
    - That’s it!
 Now every time you commit a code change (`.tf` file), the hooks in the `hooks:` config `.pre-commit-config.yaml` will execute.

 ## Daemonset Incomplete